- What is the Discovery Series?

 “This is not a race.”

-When a child reaches a three stripe Yellow belt, that child is eligible to be invited to their first internationally recognized belt promotion test for the Orange belt rank.
+When a child reaches a Yellow Belt, that child is eligible to be invited to their first internationally recognized belt promotion test for the Orange belt rank.

 If the child is deemed not ready during the pre-test, the child will wait until the next testing opportunity.
 With philosophy and humor, the Sensei (teacher) seeks to constantly empower the student: simultaneously teaching the realities of hard work and determination as well as showing the student how to handle disappointment.